Impression Formation Social Neuroscience Lab

 About

-How do we form impressions of others?
-What are the consequences of our impressions for our thoughts, feeling, and decisions?
-Our lab investigates impression formation and social decision-making through the lenses of social cognition and social neuroscience.
-Our research uncovers how perceivers make sense of others using an array of perceptual cues (e.g., non-human characteristics, such as A.I. or robots; and human characteristics such as race, gender, age) and other sources of available knowledge (e.g., biographical information, social status information, political ideology).
-We are also interested in how individual differences, the social context, and other environmental pressures shape the dynamics of social perception, evaluation, and decision-making.
-Finally, we consider how various facets of impression formation can inform the development of efficient interventions to reduce social bias.
-To accomplish this, we use a variety of methods, including behavioral measures (i.e., reaction-time data; economic games), computational modeling and machine learning (e.g., reinforcement learning, neural networks), functional magnetic resonance imaging (fMRI), event-related potentials (ERP), and psychophysiological measures (e.g., electrocardiographic and impedance cardiography signals).
+How do we form impressions of others, and what impact do these impressions have on our thoughts, feelings, and decisions?
+Our laboratory investigates impression formation and social decision-making through the lenses of social cognition and social neuroscience.
+Our research explores how people interpret others using various perceptual cues, including non-human characteristics (such as AI or robots) and human traits (such as perceived trustworthiness or identity characteristics).
+Additionally, we examine how individual differences, social context, and environmental pressures influence social perception, evaluation, and decision-making.
+To accomplish this, we employ a variety of methods, including behavioral measures (such as reaction time data and economic games), computational modeling and machine learning techniques (like reinforcement learning, neural networks, LLM), functional magnetic resonance imaging (fMRI), event-related potentials (ERP), and psychophysiological measures (including electrocardiographic and impedance cardiography signals).

 Contact/Join Us